Sunny478/neuro_trends/README.md

 d. final_stacking

 PS : There are many stacking softwares available like Stacknet, but the stacking had to be done separately for linear models and others because of the gpu requirements.

+Also, the data is kept private because of organisation's code of conduct.